MicrosoftDocs/entra-docs/docs/identity/hybrid/sso.md

 # Get started with single sign-on

 Setting up single sign-on, depends on which synchronization tool you are using and what your business goals are.
-Use the tables to determine which features you would
+Use the tables below to determine which features meet your target objectives.

 ## Cloud sync